Treating Loose Skin Following Bariatric Surgery on the Abdomen and Back

 Belt Lipectomy – Lower Body Lift Surgery

-Belt Lipectomy, also known as a lower body lift surgery or circumferential abdominoplasty, is a common abdominoplasty procedure after major weight loss, removing sagging skin 360 degrees around the “belt line”.
-The procedure addresses excess skin on the abdomen, back, and buttocks and includes mons pubis and thigh contouring.
+Belt Lipectomy, also known as a lower body lift surgery or circumferential abdominoplasty, is a common abdominoplasty procedure after major weight loss, removing ** skin 360 degrees around the “belt line”.
+The procedure ** excess skin on the abdomen, back, and buttocks and includes mons pubis and thigh contouring.

-Because the procedure addresses a larger surgical area, it is more invasive than the other abdominoplasty procedures.
+Because the procedure covers a larger surgical area, it is more invasive than the other abdominoplasty procedures.
 Therefore, it requires more extensive surgery and a recovery period.
 The patient stays 5-7 days at the hospital after surgery and can resume their daily chores after 4-8 weeks.

 Summary of Downtime and Recovery